NIST Physics Laboratory Atomic Weights and Isotopic Compositions of the Elements

 [formerly called atomic weight (see Standard Atomic Weight)]

 These values are scaled to Ar(12C) = 12, where 12C is a neutral atom in its nuclear and electronic ground state.
 Thus, the relative atomic mass of entity X is given by: Ar(X) = m(X) / [m(12C) / 12] .
 If # is present, the value and error were derived not from purely experimental data, but at least partly from systematic trends.
-The 1995 Update To The Atomic Mass Evaluation does not extend beyond an atomic mass of 273.
+The 2003 Atomic Mass Evaluation does not extend beyond an atomic mass of 293.

 In the opinion of the Subcommittee for Isotopic Abundance Measurements (SIAM), these values represent the isotopic composition of the chemicals and/or materials most commonly encountered in the laboratory.
 They may not, therefore, correspond to the most abundant natural material.
 The uncertainties listed in parenthesis cover the range of probable variations of the materials as well as experimental errors.
-These values are consistent with the values to be published in Atomic Weights of the Elements 1997.
+These values are consistent with the values to be published in Isotopic Compositions of the Elements, 2001.

 Standard Atomic Weight (common usage): Ar(X), where X is an element